-Technically, RIST seeks to provide reliable, high performance media transport by using RTP/UDP at the transport layer to avoid the limitations of TCP.
+Technically, RIST seeks to provide reliable, high performance media transport by using RTP/UDP [44] at the transport layer to avoid the limitations of TCP.
 Reliability is achieved by using NACK-based retransmissions to realise an Automatic Repeat Query (ARQ) capability.
 SMPTE-2022 Forward Error Correction can be combined with RIST but is known to be significantly less effective than ARQ.

-RIST Simple Profile [7] was published by the VSF in October 2018 and includes the following features:
+RIST Simple Profile [7] was initially published by the VSF in October 2018 and revised in June 2020.
+It includes the following features:

 - The base stream uses RTP for compatibility with existing equipment.